bips-hb/JSS_innsight/README.md

 # Interpreting Deep Neural Networks with the Package `innsight`

 This repository can be used to reproduce the results and figures from the paper *"Interpreting Deep Neural Networks with the Package innsight"* submitted for the Journal of Statistical Software (JSS).
-It is structured as follows:
+All results can be reproduced with the R script.
+Nevertheless, the script `reproduction_material.R` is structured into the individual sections of the paper, which can also be executed individually after a successful execution of the script's preamble.
+It includes:

-* The R script `Section_4_1.R` covers the example with the penguin dataset (only numerical input variables) and reproduces the Figures 7 (a) and (b).
+* Section 4.1: The R code for the example with the penguin dataset (only numerical input variables) and reproduces the Figures 7 (a) and (b).

-* The R script `Section_4_2.R` covers the example with the melanoma dataset (images and tabular inputs) and reproduces the Figures 9 (a) and (b).
+* Section 4.2: The R code for the example with the melanoma dataset (images and tabular inputs) and reproduces the Figures 9 (a) and (b).
 In this code the weights of an already trained model are used, which are stored in the folder `additional_files/`.
 How exactly the model was trained is explained in the folder `Melanoma_model_training/`, but requires considerable computer power due to the size of the model.

-* The R script `Section_5_1.R` includes the simulation study of the implemented feature attribution methods regarding the correctness compared with the reference implementations [**captum**](https://captum.ai/), [**zennit**](https://github.com/chr5tphr/zennit), [**innvestigate**](https://github.com/albermax/innvestigate), and [**deeplift**](https://github.com/kundajelab/deeplift).
+* Section 5.1: It includes the simulation study of the implemented feature attribution methods regarding the correctness compared with the reference implementations [**captum**](https://captum.ai/), [**zennit**](https://github.com/chr5tphr/zennit), [**innvestigate**](https://github.com/albermax/innvestigate), and [**deeplift**](https://github.com/kundajelab/deeplift).
 It reproduces the Figures 10 (a) - (c).

-* The R script `Section_5_2_and_Appendix_A.R` includes the simulation study of the implemented feature attribution methods regarding the runtime compared with the reference implementations [**captum**](https://captum.ai/), [**zennit**](https://github.com/chr5tphr/zennit), [**innvestigate**](https://github.com/albermax/innvestigate), and [**deeplift**](https://github.com/kundajelab/deeplift).
+* Section 5.2: It includes the simulation study of the implemented feature attribution methods regarding the runtime compared with the reference implementations [**captum**](https://captum.ai/), [**zennit**](https://github.com/chr5tphr/zennit), [**innvestigate**](https://github.com/albermax/innvestigate), and [**deeplift**](https://github.com/kundajelab/deeplift).
 It reproduces the Figures 12 (a) and (b), 14, 15, 16, 17, 18.

-* The R script `Appendix_B` contains the code to reproduce the differences between **innsight** and **innvestigate** explained in Appendix B for the LRP $\alpha$-$\beta$-rule when a bias vector occurs in the model.
+* Appendix B: The code to reproduce the differences between **innsight** and **innvestigate** explained in Appendix B for the LRP $\alpha$-$\beta$-rule when a bias vector occurs in the model.

-After one of these scripts has been executed, the respective Figures are saved in the folder `figures`.
+After one of these (sub-)scripts has been executed, the respective Figures are saved in the folder `figures/`.

 Since each reference implementation has different constraints on the provided deep learning library and the available packages, the computations occur in separated conda environments with the required packages and package versions.
-These conda environments can be created using the R script `utils/create_condaenvs.R` and are essential for reproducing the results.
-However, the first time you run the code that requires the environments, you will be asked if you want to install them.
+These conda environments are created in the preabmble of the R script using the R script `utils/create_condaenvs.R` and are essential for reproducing the results.
+However, the first time you run the code, you will be asked if you want to install them.

 ## Reproduction of the results

+Before executing any subsection from the R script `reproduction_material.R`, make sure that the requirement section has been executed previously and that the required packages and Conda environments are present.

 ### 4.1.
 Example 1: Penguin dataset